AliHassanZulfiqar/git_sandbox/README.md

   If you specify "HEAD" as the revision, you will restore the last committed version of the file, effectively undoing any local changes that you current have in that file:

     git checkout HEAD index.html

+# In order to pull changes from all the remote branches we can use
+    git pull --all